Saibot28/pycollatz/README.md

 - Interactive matplotlib graph of the full Collatz sequence
 - Toggle between linear and logarithmic Y-axis scaling
 - Toggleable labels on every data point
+- A second program that will run in the terminal and save images of the plot.

 ### Why